-falaki 9 hours ago
+falaki 4 months ago

 This article is conflating language and ancestry.
 The seed of the confusion is in Reich’s research but the WSJ journalist blows it up to preposterous levels.
 Take India as an example.
 Most of the population is speaking some variant of an Indo-European (Indo-Iranian to be more precise) language but only a minority is genetically traced to Indo-European steppe people [1]